What to Expect

 Our order of services is based on the Book of Common Prayer (BCP) and is considered “liturgical” which provides a stable format for our worship service.
 Some of our services include times of standing, kneeling, sitting, and singing which could feel a bit confusing to first-time visitors.
 But our worship bulletin is a simple guide to help you follow along.
 Each service includes prayer, Bible readings, sermons, and communion.

 Occasionally, in the absence of a Priest, a Mornng Prayer service is substituted.
 This service is conducted by one of our licenced Lay Eucharistic Leaders.
 No communion is administered at this service, and there is typically no sermon or music.
 Sometimes the leader may offer a reflection in lieu of the sermon.
 But here again, you will be provided a bulletin so that you can easily follow the service.

 Frequently Asked Questions (FAQ)

 DO I NEED TO BECOME A MEMBER OF THE CHURCH TO PARTICIPATE IN WORSHIP AND OTHER ACTIVITIES?
 No, but we hope that you will think and pray about the possibility of becoming a member and living a deeper life of faith and discipleship within our community of faith.

 MAY I TAKE COMMUNION?
 All baptized Christians of any denomination are welcome to receive Holy Communion.
-When the usher releases your pew, walk toward the altar.
+When the usher releases your seating section, walk toward the altar.
 You may stand before the preist to receive communion.
 To receive the bread, extend your palms upward.
 When offered the chalice, please assist in guiding it to your mouth.
 If you choose to intinct (or dip) the wafer in the wine instead, this may be gestured to the Priest.
 Those who do not wish to receive Holy Communion may come forward for a blessing and indicate this to the priest by crossing your arms over your chest.